Milk Consumption in the United States

-A study by the International Milk Genomics Consortium found that, around the world, younger adults drink less milk than older adults is every one of the 21 geographic subdivisions of the world.
-This suggests that older adults may be responding to the advice given to them about combating osteoporosis or that there is a shift in habits between generations.
+A study by the International Milk Genomics Consortium found that, around the world, younger adults drink less milk than older adults.
+This trend suggests that older adults are responding to the advice about combating osteoporosis or that there is a shift in habits between generations.
 The report also shows that the global average calcium consumption is far below the level recommended for adults by the U.S. National Institutes of Health (NIH).
-The NIH recommends 1,000-1,300 mg of calcium every day while the global average daily consumption was 629 mg.
+The NIH recommends 1,000-1,300 mg of calcium daily, while the global average consumption was 629 mg per day.

 Additionally, the report found a strong correlation between milk consumption and national per capita income.
-The wealthier countries had much more milk in their diets than low-income countries, drinking about 5.8 ounces of milk on average per day vs. drinking 2.4 ounces on average.
+Wealthier countries had much more milk in their diets than low-income countries, drinking about 5.8 ounces of milk on average per day vs. drinking 2.4 ounces on average.
 Another factor to consider in milk consumption is the prevalence of lactose intolerance in each country.
-In some countries, lactose intolerance can be as high as 100% among the population, such as in Yemen and South Korea.
-Lactose intolerance prevalence greatly affects the amount of milk consumed by a population, as well as dairy in general.
+In some countries, lactose intolerance can be as high as 100% of the population, such as in Yemen and South Korea.
+Lactose intolerance greatly affects the amount of milk consumed by a population, as well as dairy in general.